 This is a touchy subject, but education is an important factor as well.
 So many professional baseball players never went to college, and many more from foreign countries left home at 16, never even completing high school.
 In contrast, the analyst-types who didn’t play often have undergraduate or graduate degrees in mathematical fields, which will help them look at that data objectively.
 Bill James, the grandfather of sabermetrics, has a phD in statistics.
 Who would you rather hire to build a team, someone who both never got a college education and relies heavily on their personal experience or a highly-educated person who is able to take an objective look at things?
 The answer should be obvious.

 Now, that’s not to say former players don’t have a place in the game, because they absolutely do.
 They often make great coaches and can relate to players like no other non-baseball person could.
 If a former player is able to combine their knowledge of the grind of a baseball season as well as knowledge of mechanics with objectivity and data interpretation, that’s even better, but it’s also uncommon.
 When it comes down to running a ballclub, the best person for the job is often someone who never played baseball professionally, as that combination in a player is so hard to come by.

 The revolutionary figures in history are those who stood up to challenge traditions.
 New may not always mean better, but doing research and thoroughly examining an idea is always beneficial.
 Baseball is one of the few areas where new ideas are frowned upon by fans.
-The common “baseball card stats” were created in the 19th century, long before computers could crunch data in seconds, even before the rules of baseball were even set.
+The common “baseball card stats” were created in the 19th century, long before computers could crunch data in seconds, even before the rules of baseball were even set in stone.

 I am not demanding those holdouts to “convert,” only to acknowledge that there is some validity to applying empirical evidence to baseball.
 As the old saying goes, you never know until you try it.